Zeta–Raška dialect: Long yat reflex

 Words with a long yat reflex became pronounced as disyllabic -ije- in middle positions.
 Examples include bijelo (*bělo), snijeg (*sněgъ), vrijeme (*vrěmę).

-This transformation was largely ignored by ethnic Bosniaks living in Podgorica and Plav-Gusinje, who followed an Ikavian reflex of yat.
+This transformation was largely ignored by ethnic Bosniaks living in Podgorica as well as Plav and Gusinje, who followed an Ikavian reflex of yat.
 Ikavian is another reflex of yat where ě (ѣ) in Proto-Slavic would become -i- in almost all positions.
 Notably, instead of normal Ijekavian reflexes of yat, like mlijeko and sijeno, speakers in these regions would instead say mliko and sino.

 Aside from disyllabic -ije-, speakers in Mrkojevići region near Bar have multiple long yat reflexes.
 One reflex is -je-, which is a long yat reflex typically found among Bosnian and Croatian Ijekavian speakers.
 Another is -e-, which is typically found among Ekavian speakers in Serbia and elsewhere.

 Secondary ijekavisms, also known as hyperijekavisms, are widespread in the dialectal region.
 Examples include botijega (botega), kosijer (kosir), pancijer (pancer), but also drijevo and pokrijeva (pokriva).